 Purchase a reproduction of this item on VintageMaineImages.com.

-The gigot (aka "mutton chop" or "leg of mutton") sleeve was in fashion during the 1830s, but it's form changed considerably over the course of the decade.
+The gigot (aka leg-of-mutton) sleeve was in fashion during the 1830s, but it's form changed considerably over the course of the decade.

-The brown silk dress and matching cape feature a gathered, puffed lower arm detail that's quite a deflation from earlier gigot styles, which resembled balloons at the shoulder or large mid-arm puffs.
+The brown printed cotton dress and matching cape feature a gathered, puffed lower arm detail that's quite a deflation from earlier gigot styles, which resembled balloons at the shoulder or large mid-arm puffs.
 This more subdued late-decade sleeve detail lingered for a time, competing with the new 1840s straight sleeve.

 The bodice is also a precursor to styles in the 1840s to 1860s, when a pointed waist became an established fashion trend.
 The dress is associated with Leavitt family of Eastport.